tonytvo/blog-generator/content/blog/learning-organization/index.md

 - Practical approaches to implementing learning organization principles.
 - Lessons from early adopters and case studies.

-## **15. The Leader’s New Work**
-- How leadership roles must evolve in a learning organization.
-- The shift from top-down management to facilitation and coaching.

 ## **16. Systems Citizens**
 - The responsibility of individuals within organizations to contribute to systemic change.